ultrabug/py3status/py3status/modules/README.md

                          It features thresholds to colorize the output and forces a low timeout to limit the impact of a server connectivity problem on your i3bar freshness.
                          ---
+  group                  Group a bunch of modules together and switch between them.

+                         In `i3status.conf` groups can be configured.
+The active one of these groups is shown in the i3bar.
+The active group can be changed by a user click.
+If the click is not used by the group module then it will be passed down to the displayed module.

+                         Modules can be i3status core modules or py3status modules.

+                         Additionally the active group can be cycled through automatically.

+                         Configuration parameters:
+                         - `button_next` Button that when clicked will switch to display next module.
+                           Setting to `0` will disable this action. *(default 4)*
+                         - `button_previous` Button that when clicked will switch to display previous module.
+Setting to `0` will disable this action. *(default 5)*
+                         - `color` If the active module does not supply a color use this if set.
+                           Format as hex value eg `'#0000FF'` *(default None)*
+                         - `cycle` Time in seconds till changing to next module to display.
+Setting to `0` will disable cycling. *(default 0)*
+                         - `format` Format for module output. *(default "GROUP: {output}")*

+                         Format of status string placeholders:
+                         - `{output}` Output of current active module

+                         Example:
+                         ```
+                         # Create a disks group t hat will show space on '/' and '/home'
+                         # Change between disk mo dules every 30 seconds
+                         ...
+                         order += "group disks"
+                         ...

+                         group disks {
+                             cycle = 30
+                             format = "Disks: {output}"

+                             disk "/" {
+                                 format = "/ %avail"
+                             }

+                             disk "/home" {
+                                 format = "/ %avail"
+                                 }
+                         }
+                         ```

+                         @author tobes
+                         ---
   hamster                Display current tasks from project Hamster.

                          Configuration parameters: